muyinliu/cl-disruptor/README.md

 # cl-disruptor

-cl-disruptor is a fork of [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor) in Common Lisp
+cl-disruptor is a high performance inter-thread messaging library, a port of [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor) in Common Lisp

-Note: due to the user-defined assembly related code, cl-disruptor can only works fine with SBCL on x86-64 CPUs
+Note: due to memory-barrier related code, cl-disruptor can only works fine with SBCL on x86-64 CPUs

 Note: [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor) is written in Java